Pulses – get savvy, save dollars and feed your family well

 Pulses are low in fat – apart from soya beans – high in complex carbs, have heaps of fibre, most of which is soluble fibre which helps to lower blood cholesterol, and they’re low on the GI index.
 And there’s more good news – pulses are inexpensive and there’s no shortage of ways to use them.

-This year (2017) is the International Year of Pulses.
+2017 was the United Nations International Year of Pulses International Year of Pulses.
 The United Nations focuses on a different food source about every 4 years, along with many sustainable farming cooperatives and biodiversity ‘years’ as well.
-Utilising pulse-based proteins is the emphasis this year.
+Utilising pulse-based proteins was the emphasis in 2017.
 2013 was the Year of Quinoa, 2008 The Year of the Potato and 2004 the Year of Rice.
 Pulses are so fitting for us now as they are an inexpensive way to include protein and other nutrients in a weekly diet.

 Read more about the importance of pulses here International Year of Pulses